UW ACE Chapter

 General Meetings

-The club will hold monthly general meetings.
+The club will hold bi-weekly general meetings.
 Quorum for general meetings will be 15 voting members of 20% of voting membership (whichever is more).

 Executive Meetings

-The club will hold bi-weekly executive meetings.
+The club will hold weekly executive meetings.
 Quorum for executive meetings will be 2 executives or at least 51% of the executive body (whichever is more).

 The first meetings (both general and executive) of the following term will be arranged by the outgoing executive.
 At said meetings, subsequent meeting dates and locations will be set.
 Meeting dates and times will be forwarded to voting members by: